1958: Kids Center Founded

-In 1958, a group of parents of children with cerebral palsy filed the paperwork to become a nonprofit in Kentucky, incorporating the name United Cerebral Palsy of Louisville.
+In 1958, a group of parents of children with cerebral palsy filed the paperwork to become a nonprofit in Kentucky.
+They were incorporated under the name United Cerebral Palsy of Louisville.

-- The organization’s original commitment was to provide necessary therapies for children regardless of the family’s ability to pay.
+The organization’s original commitment was to provide necessary therapies for children regardless of the family’s ability to pay.
 It is a commitment still upheld by Kids Center today.

-- From the beginning, United Cerebral Palsy offered three types of therapies: Physical Therapy, Occupational Therapy, and Speech Therapy.
+From the beginning, United Cerebral Palsy offered three types of therapies: Physical Therapy, Occupational Therapy, and Speech Therapy.
 All three services are still offered at Kids Center today.

-Kids Center moves to Eastern Parkway in 1986
+1986: Kids Center moves to Eastern Parkway

 United Cerebral Palsy becomes Cerebral Palsy K.I.D.S.
 Center, keeping the same mission but changing the name to reflect the organization’s broader reach.
-K.I.D.S. stood for Kentickiana Institute of Developmental Services.
+K.I.D.S. stood for Kentuckiana Institute of Developmental Services.

-Activities of Daily Living Suite added in 2012
+2012: Activities of Daily Living Suite Added